2025 Wake Forest Demon Deacons women's soccer team

-The 2025 Wake Forest Demon Deacons women's soccer team represents Wake Forest University during the 2025 NCAA Division I women's soccer season.
-The Demon Deacons are led by head coach Tony da Luz, in his twenty-ninth season.
-They play their home games at Spry Stadium in Winston-Salem, North Carolina.
-This is the team's 31st season playing organized women's college soccer, all of which have been played in the Atlantic Coast Conference.
+The 2025 Wake Forest Demon Deacons women's soccer team represented Wake Forest University during the 2025 NCAA Division I women's soccer season.
+The Demon Deacons were led by head coach Tony da Luz, in his twenty-ninth season.
+They played their home games at Spry Stadium in Winston-Salem, North Carolina.
+This was the team's 31st season playing organized women's college soccer, all of which have been played in the Atlantic Coast Conference.